Weekly News Sheets

 Alternative Collect

-and made known in Jesus Christ our Lord.
+and to seek the perfection we are promised in Jesus Christ our Lord.

 Readings